Explore Switzerland

 Food Type: Moroccan

-Met by an ornate fountain in the entrance way and draped in rich ochre, red and orange décor, this cosy Moroccan restaurant features rugs, cushions, tapestries and belly dancers on Friday and Saturday nights.
+Met by an ornate fountain in the entrance way and draped in rich ochre, red and orange décor, this cosy Moroccan restaurant features rugs, cushions, tapestries and belly dancers on Saturday nights.
 A popular eatery with locals and almost always bustling, La Mamounia serves traditional Moroccan dishes and delicious tagines.
 Rooms with different colours and décor can be booked for private parties and large tables.
 The flagship dish, the chicken 'Mamounia' with toasted almond sauce is not to be missed.
 Reservations accepted.
 Open daily.

 Address: Quai du Mont-Blanc 13 Geneva